mzx5464/Barnes-Hut-Tree-Quad-Tree-/README.md

-# Barnes-Hut-Tree
+## Force-directed-layout
-A simple implementation of barnes-hut tree and an application in force-directed layout
+Simple implementations of NAIVE methods and a implementation of barnes-hut tree which applied in force-directed layout